 Difficulties:

-Based on the research and the concerns outlined in the user profiles, I created a user flow that walks through the log-in and sign-up process needed to ensure student privacy and safety:
+Based on the research and the concerns outlined in the user profiles, I created a user flow that walks through the log-in and sign-up process needed to ensure student privacy and safety.
+The blue lock represents content that is blocked to the user if they are under 13 and do not have permission from their parent.

 I created the low-fidelity and mid-fidelity mockups for the app, as well as some concept designs on some of the features we want to implement.
 Because I was involved in the curriculum building, I was able to easily build it into the app framework.
 During this process, I led brainstorming sessions with other educators and team members to ensure we included quality educational content.